HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 between the two usually hints either at a skewed, non-normal distribution, or more typically presence of extreme outlier.

-None of this here—not only the middleware all respond consistently, but the aggregate median time spent in middlewares is (despite their number) a low 7.5ms.
+None of this is visible here.
+Not only the middleware all respond consistently, but the aggregate median time spent in middlewares is (despite their number) a low 7.5ms.